jeffknupp/blog/content/2013-02-14-drastically-improve-your-python-understanding-pythons-execution-model.md

 Those new to Python are often surprised by the behavior of their own code.
 They expect *A* but, seemingly for no reason, *B* happens instead.
-The root cause of many of these "surprises" is confusion about the Python data model.
+The root cause of many of these "surprises" is confusion about the Python execution model.
 It's the sort of thing that, if it's explained to you once, a number of Python concepts that seemed hazy before become crystal clear.
 It's also really difficult to just "figure out" on your own, as it requires a fundamental shift in thinking about core language concepts like variables, objects, and functions.